 (Appointed 15 October 2019)

-Roger has an extensive family background in the military with his father serving in the Navy during World War Two.
-Both his father’s brothers paid the ultimate sacrifice in World War Two with one being lost on HMAS Sydney when she was sunk off the Western Australian coast, and the other killed in action while serving in the Middle East and Mentioned in Despatches.
+Roger has an extensive family background in the military with his father and uncles serving in World War Two.
+Both his father’s brothers paid the ultimate sacrifice with one being lost on HMAS Sydney when she was sunk off the Western Australian coast, and the other killed in action while serving in the Middle East and Mentioned in Despatches.

-Roger served in Vietnam in the early 70s as a conscript.
+Roger served in Vietnam with 104 Signal Squadron in the early 70s as a conscript.
 He later had a four-decade career in Advertising and Marketing, as Managing Director of the Melbourne offices of three international advertising agencies, one of which he was a principal.
 He retired from full time work in 2008.
-Roger is also a Trustee of The Shrine of Remembrance and a Director of William Angliss Institute of TAFE.
+Roger is also a Trustee of the Shrine of Remembrance and a Director of William Angliss Institute of TAFE.

 Lieutenant Commander Pelagia Markogiannakis, Deputy Chair